 Major Mission Project

 Every three years, the youth and their sponsors embark on an extended mission project.
 Previous work has included scraping, painting, landscaping, and hosting a neighborhood block party with Mountain View Presbyterian Church in Seattle, Washington.
-In June 2012, youth and sponsored volunteered at the Blackwater Integrated College in Downpatrick, Northern Ireland.
+Youth and sponsored volunteered at the Blackwater Integrated College in Downpatrick, Northern Ireland.
 In 2015, youth helped establish a camp which brought Catholic and Protestant children and youth together at Lagan College in Northern Ireland.
 In 2018 the youth will help prepare Camp Westminster in Michigan for their summer program.

 Montreat Youth Conferences